Kiss of Death (1947 film): Alternate ending

 Originally, Nick was supposed to die after he allowed Tommy Udo to shoot him repeatedly, so Udo could be prosecuted for his murder.
 However, it was decided that it was too depressing to have Nick die, so in the narration by Nick's wife, Nettie, she says that Nick survives.

+Release

+20th Century Fox released Kiss of Death theatrically, premiering it in Los Angeles on August 13, 1947.
+The film had its New York City premiere two weeks later, on August 27, 1947.

+Home media

+Twentieth Century-Fox Home Entertainment issued Kiss of Death on DVD on December 6, 2005.
+Twilight Time released the film on Blu-ray in 2017, limited to 3,000 units.

 Reception

 Box office

 The film was not a major success but managed to break even on the world market.